Romani people in Poland

-Major Roma subgroups in Poland include: the Polska, Kalderash, Lovari and Bergitka Roma, Polska Roma are the largest subgroup.
+Major Roma groups in Poland include: the Polska (Polska Roma), Kalderash, Lovari and Bergitka Roma; the Polska Roma are the largest group.

 The recorded history of the Romani people in Poland dates to the 15th century.
 As per historical linguistic evidence, the Roma likely arrived in present-day Poland between 1400 and 1500.
-Further evidence exhibits the Roma's persecution during the Holocaust, and subsequent alienation during the communist era in Poland.
-The post-communist era brought about societal and economic developments for the Roma.
+Further evidence from the 20th century exhibits the Roma's persecution by occupying forces of Nazi Germany during the Holocaust, and subsequent alienation in the Polish People's Republic.
+The collapse of the Eastern Bloc and Poland's transformation brought about societal and economic developments for the Roma.
 The Romani language is composed of several dialects, influenced by Slavic languages.
 Rituals followed, such as the "Romani Caravan of Memory", pertain to the Roma's history in Poland.
 There is also a significant local adherence to a culturally influenced Roman Catholicism.

-Compiled evidence shows that the Roma experience difficulties and successes in acquiring quality housing in Poland.
-Roma children are also reported to be enrolled in school, with some requiring ‘special-needs’ assistance.
+Compiled evidence from the early 21st century shows that the Roma experience difficulties and successes in acquiring quality housing in Poland.
+Roma children are also reported to be enrolled in school, with some requiring 'special-needs' assistance.
 Roma continue to experience tensions such as high unemployment rates, forced evictions, violence and societal ostracisation.